 Absolutely.
 Plenty of trekkers embark on this journey, solo, and as I mentioned earlier, make sure you keep verifying your way with the locals.
 At least be cautious up till Komrong, there really is no arrow, and you may get confused.
 Just confirm your path in every village you land on, and it will be perfectly alright.

-Can You Get Altitude Sickness at ABC?
+Can You Get High-Altitude Sickness at ABC?

 Yes, you certainly may.
 At 4120 meters, a lot of trekkers experience altitude sickness.
 You should always carry a medical kit with you on Annapurna Base Camp Trek.